great-northern-diver/loon/website/md/learn_display_graph.md

 ## Graph Switch Widget

-Sometimes it is useful to easily switch between different graphs.
-The graph selector widget maintains a list of graphs and updates the `activewidget` if a graph in its list gets selected.
+Sometimes it is useful to easily switch between different graphs on a graph display.
+The graph switch widget maintains a list of graphs and updates the `activewidget` if a graph in its list gets selected.

-For this example we pack a graph selector next to a graph display.
+For this example we pack a graph switch widget next to a graph display.
 More on widget layouts can be read <a href="learn_<R>R</R><Tcl></Tcl>_layout.html">here</a>.